Gamer chat tool Discord secretly raised ~$50M as insiders cashed out

 Facebook, with its billion-plus-user Messenger and WhatsApp products, always looms over the chat space, too.

-Though with Discord’s fresh capital and Citron’s history of building the games that his company now augments with chat, Discord is as well-positioned as any to beef up its marketing, grow its audience, and steal users from its sluggish rivals.
+With Discord’s fresh capital and Citron’s history of building the games that his company now augments with chat, Discord is as well-positioned as any to beef up its marketing, grow its audience, and steal users from its sluggish rivals.
+The cash adds to Discord’s $29 million in confirmed raises plus more undisclosed funding.

-Discord has promised to keep its core product and features free forever, limiting some of its potential, but also ensuring users can trust it to be their continued home for game communications.
-Discord’s savvy user base would likely jump ship to a free alternative if it tried to jack up the prices.
+Discord has promised to keep its core product and features free forever.
+That ensures users can trust it to be their continued home for game communications.
+(Discord’s savvy user base would likely jump ship to a free alternative if it tried to jack up the prices.)
+Yet it also limits some of its money-making potential.

-For now, it offers Discord Nitro for a $4.99/month subscription that gets users a view cosmetic perks like GIF avatars, custom emotes, a Nitro badge, and increased file upload size limits.
+For now, it offers Discord Nitro for a $4.99/month subscription that provides users with a few cosmetic perks like GIF avatars, custom emotes, a Nitro badge, and increased file upload size limits.

 It will need to dream up more compelling reasons to subscribe if it wants to boost earnings.
 Video chat might be a good option, especially since Curse already offers it.
 Discord might alternatively want to break into ecommerce, working with game makers to sell their titles and downloadable content bonuses inside its chat interface.

-Otherwise, Discord might have to keep raising more money.
+Otherwise, Discord may have to keep raising more money.
 Operating all the free voice chat servers, and paying top game streaming celebrities hefty sponsorship fees to keep their communities on Discord is surely getting expensive.
-There’s also the thorny matter of policing abuse on the chat platform, which Discord will have to improve as it comes into the spotlight.

 There are more challenges ahead.
 Discord will have to police abuse and other problems in the small percentage of public chat rooms available on the platform.
 Luckily, most usage is on private servers operated by close groups of friends where foul language is more about joking around than harassment.
 Discord has also begun to see some usage outside gaming, with its text and voice chat becoming channels for subreddits on topics like whiskey, or politics.
 The latter could need attention, since alt-right groups have been known to use Discord to organize their trolling.

 The good news for Discord: hardcore gamers we talked to said it’s firmly the fan favorite, developing a powerful brand inside a close-knit but rapidly growing community.
 It’s estimated that around $62 billion will be spent on non-mobile video gaming this year.
-Buffed with new financing, Discord could become a lucrative gateway to that spend.
+Bolstered by its new financing, Discord could become a lucrative gateway to that spend.

 0